clicon/clixon-docs/xml.rst

 less than, the middle of the interval.

 Binary search complexity is *O(log N)*, whereas linear search is is *O(n)*.
-For example, a search in a vector of one million children will take ca `20` lookups, whereas linear search takes on average `500.000` lookups.
+For example, a search in a vector of one million children will take up to `20` lookups, whereas linear search takes up to `1.000.000` lookups.

 Therefore, if you have a large number of children and you need to make searches, it is important that you use indexes, either implicit, or explicit.